Skip to main content

 When a doctor takes your medical history, you will be asked about your symptoms, possible risk factors, family history, and other medical conditions.
 The doctor will ask when you first noticed the changes in your skin, if they have changed in size or appearance, and if they are itchy or painful.
 You may be asked if you have any other symptoms, like fever or weight loss.
 Because skin lymphomas can be hard to tell apart from allergies and other causes of rashes, you might also be asked if you have any allergies or have recently been exposed to something that could be causing your skin problems, such as a new medicine or a new laundry detergent or any new creams or lotions.

 During the physical exam, your doctor will note the size, shape, color, and texture of any area(s) of skin in question.
-The rest of your body will be checked for other areas of skin involvement.
+Your body will be checked all over for any other abnormal areas on your skin.

 The doctor might also feel the lymph nodes (small, bean-sized collections of immune cells) under the skin in your neck, underarms, or groin, as lymphomas can sometimes cause lymph nodes to become enlarged.